 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Best Pan for Cooking Steak
+Why a Cast-Iron Is the Best Pan for Cooking Steak

 A cast-iron pan is an invaluable tool in any kitchen, and it makes cooking steak quick and simple.
 In terms of seasonings, salt and pepper are really all you need because they enhance the meat's natural flavors.
 Other seasonings, such as spices or dried herbs, tend to burn when the steak is seared, so we recommend keeping it simple.
-You can always get creative by topping the cooked steak with softened flavored butter.
+You can always get creative by topping the cooked steak with softened herb butter.

 Before you begin, set the steaks out for at least 20 minutes so they reach room temperature.
 Get the pan sizzling hot and preheat the oven so you can finish the pan-seared steak and reach your ideal doneness without burning the outside of the steak.